The Star Larvae Hypothesis

 Mainstream theism proposes an un-designed something more outré, more unparsimonious, than the thing that is too outré and unparsimonious not to have a designer.

-In its logical shortcomings, the ID position raises a question that the star larvae hypothesis is eager to have answered.
+Despite its logical shortcomings, the ID position raises a question that the star larvae hypothesis is eager to have answered.
 Namely, if it’s allowable to declare that intelligence can exist without a brain, or other physical correlate, then maybe there’s no real objection to the proposal that a complicated physical process can exist without a designer/creator.
-The process would be, simply, the first thing.
-Is one special case more plausible than the other?
+The process would be, simply, the first, unoriginated, thing.
+Is one special case (deity) more plausible than the other (multiverse)?

 The overarching question is this: If an intelligent creator can be invoked by fiat, then why cannot a physical universe (or multiverse) as readily be invoked by fiat, removing the extra step?
 If special cases are admissible, then no designer is needed to explain nature.
 Nature herself can step in as the special case.
 By declaring a special case, the ID argument ingeniously shoots itself in the foot; special cases cut both ways.